Kruger, Coast & Cape

 Tour Itinerary

 Embark on an action-packed adventure through some of the most stunning scenery in southern Africa.
 In 22 days, head from Johannesburg to Cape Town on the spectacular coastal route, with plenty of epic stops along the way.
-Track down elusive wildlife on game drives in Kruger National Park, relax on golden beaches, visit remote Zulu to learn about tribal culture and mix it up with modern cities.
+Track down elusive wildlife on game drives in Kruger National Park, relax on golden beaches, meeting local Xhosa communities in Cintsa and mix it up with two fun-filled nights in Cape Town.
 From the savanna of Kruger and the lush wetlands of the St Lucia Estuary to the dramatic ocean vistas and fertile vineyards along the Wild Coast, see the best of southern Africa's blessed natural beauty, joined by a local leader with all the best advice and a group of likeminded adventurers keen to explore.

 Addo Elephant National Park , Cape Town , Chintsa , Durban , Johannesburg , Kruger National Park , Lesotho , Oudtshoorn , St. Lucia , Swellendam , Tsitsikamma National Park